IMG_20200715_085047450.jpg

 FARM STAND OPEN EVERY DAY 8:00 A.M. - DUSK

 Cash payment preferred.
-You may also use a check or Venmo @AmysAcre.
-No need to pre-order, just stop by when you have a chance.
+You may also use a check or Venmo (QR code provided in the stand).
+No pre-order or pre-pay option is available.
+The stand is entirely self serve, stop by when you have a chance.

 farmers market